deltamelter/esphome-EcoFlow-PS-LFP-Bridge/README.md

 Testing and validation
 - Use `esphome config <your-yaml>` to validate schema and local components.
 - `esphome logs <your-yaml>` is useful to observe CAN frames and the EcoFlow message logs.
+- CI: This repository includes a GitHub Actions workflow that validates example YAMLs and renders wiring SVGs to PNG thumbnails (uploaded as build artifacts).

 Contributing
 - Add issues/PRs for bugs or improvements.
 If you add real BMS integrations, replace the stubs and include tests or example YAML.